Timetastic/slate/source/index.html.md

 You'll need to be an Admin user to use the API.
 Head to [https://app.timetastic.co.uk/api](https://app.timetastic.co.uk/api) and under the _Webhooks_ section set your server URL in the Webhook address field.

 Timetastic will only send events if there's a URL set here and all events are sent via HTTP POST to this URL (including retries of failed attempts).
 Your server must be using HTTPS and certificates must be valid.
-Webhooks will honour HTTP redirects so if your server moves you can 302 to the new address and still receive events.

 The table will show webhook events and their status over the last 24 hours.
 It updates automatically every 5 seconds but the data is available via the API so you can monitor webhooks for failures.